 The headphones are lightweight, which makes them not as durable or stable for athletic wear or use during physical activities.

 The headphones come with a 3.5mm auxiliary cable, a micro-USB cable, and a neoprene carrying case.
-While not quite as comfortable as an over-the-ear wireless headphone, they are more portable and have a more compact size in comparison.
+While not quite as comfortable as an over-the-ear wireless headphones, they are more portable and have a more compact size in comparison.
 They are slightly larger than their wired predecessor, The AKG K490-NC, but feel like they are built with more durability in mind.
 The AKG N60NC Wireless headphones are flexible and can fit into jacket pockets for easy portability.
 Their cups are foldable and rotate to lay flat.
 They come with a soft carrying pouch to store and protect against minor scratches and water exposure.

 The AKG N60 NC Wireless headphones offer superior sound quality for being closed-back on-ear headphones.
 They offer crisp, clear sound.
 Music and audio can be listened to at super low volume levels.
 The lower your volume, the better quality of your sound.
 Usually, most turn the volume up to higher levels to manually cancel out background noise.
 With the AKG N60 NC Wireless headphones, the noise cancellation levels are so great that it is not necessary to do so.